CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ![Tree structre](assets/tree_framework.png){ width=50% }

-Each directory contains Xcode project which is either a framework or an app created by the script.
+Each directory contains an Xcode project which is either a framework or an app created by the script.
 From now on, every onboarded team or developer should use the script to create a framework or an app that will be developed.

 ### Xcode's workspace
-Last but not least, let us create the same directory structure in the Xcode's Workspace so that we can later on link those frameworks together and towards the app.
+Last but not least, let us create the same directory structure in the Xcode's Workspace so that we can, later on, link those frameworks together and towards the app.
 In the Cosmonaut app our `Cosmonaut.xcworkspace` resides.
 An `xcworkspace` is simply a structure that contains;
  - `xcshareddata`: Directory that contains schemes, breakpoints and other shared information
  - `xcuserdata`: Directory that contains information about the current users interface state, opened/modified files of the user and so on
  - `contents.xcworkspacedata`: An XML file that describes what projects are linked towards the workspace such that Xcode can understand it

-The workspace structure can be created either by drag and dropping all necessary framework projects for the `Cosmonaut` app or by directly modifying the `contents.xcworkspacedata` XML file.
+The workspace structure can be created either by drag and drop all necessary framework projects for the `Cosmonaut` app or by directly modifying the `contents.xcworkspacedata` XML file.
 No matter which way was chosen the final `xcworkspace` should look as follow:

 ![Workspace strucutre](assets/xcode_workspace.png)

 ## Generating projects
 You might have noticed `project.yml` file that was created with every framework or app.
 This file is used by `XcodeGen` (will be introduced in a second) to generate the project based on the settings described in the yaml file.
-This will avoid conflicts in the Apple's infamous `project.pbxproj` files that are representing each project.
-In the modular architecture this is particularly useful as we are working with many projects across the workspace.
+This will avoid conflicts in Apple's infamous `project.pbxproj` files that are representing each project.
+In modular architecture, this is particularly useful as we are working with many projects across the workspace.

-Conflicts in the `project.pbxproj` files are very common when more than one developer are working on the same codebase.
-Besides the build settings for the project, the file also contains and tracks files that are included for the compilation so as which target they belongs to.
+Conflicts in the `project.pbxproj` files are very common when more than one developer is working on the same codebase.
+Besides the build settings for the project, the file also contains and tracks files that are included for the compilation so as to which target they belong to.
 A typical conflict happens when one developer removes a file from the Xcode's structure while another developer was modifying it in a separate branch.
 This will resolve in a merge conflict in the `pbxproj` file which is very time consuming to fix as the file is using Apple's mystified language no one can understand.

-Since programmers are lazy creatures, very often also happens that the file that was removed from the Xcode's project still remains in the repository as it was not moved to the trash.
+Since programmers are lazy creatures, it very often also happens that the file that was removed from the Xcode's project still remains in the repository as it was not moved to the trash.
 That could lead to a git tracking of those unused files inside of the repository so as re-adding the deleted file to the project by the developer who was modifying it.

 ### Hello XcodeGen
-Fortunately, in the Apple ecosystem we can use [xcodegen](https://github.com/yonaskolb/XcodeGen), a program that generates the `pbxproj` file for us based on the well-arranged yaml file.
-In order to use it we have to first install it via `brew install xcodegen` or via other ways described on its homepage.
+Fortunately, in the Apple ecosystem, we can use [xcodegen](https://github.com/yonaskolb/XcodeGen), a program that generates the `pbxproj` file for us based on the well-arranged yaml file.
+In order to use it, we have to first install it via `brew install xcodegen` or via other ways described on its homepage.

 As an example let us have a look at the Cosmonaut app project.yml.
 `app/Cosmonaut/project.yml`